 The Company's profitability is exposed to commercial risks, notably those linked to the price of tungsten and foreign exchange rates.
 The price of tungsten varies considerably and is based on factors outside the control of the Company.
+Should the market price of tungsten concentrate fall below the Company's cash operating costs, currently running at US\$190 per MTU, Almonty would cease to generate positive cash flow from operations.
 In addition, tungsten is quoted on the market in United States dollars and the fluctuation of the United States dollar to the Canadian dollar and the European Euro will have an impact on the future earnings of Almonty.
 The majority of Almonty's activities take place outside of Canada.
 Therefore the Company is subject to the risk of fluctuation in the foreign exchange rate of the Canadian dollar vis-a-vis the other foreign currencies.
-During the three months ended December 31, 2011 the value of the Euro relative to the CAD\$ declined significantly from €1.00= CAD\$1.3865 as at October 1, 2011 to €1.00 = CAD\$1.3193 as at December 31, 2011 resuling in the Company recording a cumulative translation adjustment loss of (\$1,238) for the three months ended December 31, 2011 (\$107 gain for the period June 9, 2011 to September 30, 2011)
+During the three months ended March 31, 2012 the value of the Euro relative to the CAD\$ increased from €1.00= CAD\$1.3193 as at December 31, 2011 to €1.00 = CAD\$1.3322 as at March 31, 2012 resulting in the Company recording a cumulative translation adjustment gain of \$195 for the three months ended March 31, 2012 (as compared to a (\$1,238) loss for the three months ended December 31, 2011)